 At Delacombe Primary School we are proud of our inclusive culture and our commitment to student wellbeing and engagement.
-We have many programs in place which support our students to attend school, participate in class and enjoy learning, including the National School Chaplaincy Program funded by the Australian Government, Department of Education, Employment and Work Place Relations.
+We have many programs in place which support our students to attend school, participate in class and enjoy learning, all overseen by the Wellbeing Team.

 All children need care and support as they grow towards adulthood.
 This support should maximise access to teaching and learning and help the student develop resiliency.
 It is fundamental to acknowledge that student wellbeing is the responsibility of all staff working together in a supportive school environment.